venturedrake/laravel-bs4-form/README.md

 ## Introduction

-Simply use the `BootstrapForm` facade in the place of the `Form` facade when you want to generate a Bootstrap 3 form group.
+Simply use the `BootstrapForm` facade in the place of the `Form` facade when you want to generate a Bootstrap 4 form group.
+If you use the alias below, it would look like this: BootForm::open(), etc.

 ```php
 BootForm::text('username');